miztiik/mysql-to-rds/README.md

     WHERE table_schema='schema_name';
     ```

+1.  ## 📊 📈 Performance Tips

+    If your table has volume transactions, > 100 tps, then you can try these,

+    - Create muliple replication instances
+    - Create tasks for each of the tables to be migrated
+    - Perform full load and CDC

 1)  ## 🧹 CleanUp

     If you want to destroy all the resources created by the stack, Execute the below command to delete the stack, or _you can delete the stack from console as well_